serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### AutoCreateSqlTable

 A flag specifiying if the log events table should be created if it does not exist.
 It defaults to `false`.

+### PreventEnlistInTransaction

+A flag to prevent logging SQL commands from taking part in ambient transactions.
+It defaults to `true`.
+Logging operations could be affected from surrounding `TransactionScope´s in the code, leading to log data being removed on a transation rollback.
+This is by default prevented by the sink adding `Enlist=false` to the `ConnectionString` that is passed.
+This option can be used to change this behaviour so that no `Enlist=false` is added and the passed `ConnectionString` is used as is and logging commands might be part of transations.
+Only change this option to `false` if you really know what you are doing!

 ### BatchPostingLimit